tytydraco/yessleep/out/The_Birthing_Class.md

 I smile a little.
 It’s the first time she referred to the baby as “ours.”

-When Jemma returned from the mission, we found it difficult at first to reconnect.
-She had been absent for four months for the training, and then another eight months thereafter.
+When Jemma returned from the mission, we found it difficult to reconnect.
+She had been absent for four months for the training, and then another eight thereafter.
 She was forbidden from discussing the type of mission, or even where she had spent the year.
 She once mentioned something about implementing what she referred to as "pulse landmines," but that was the most she would say.
+I think it involved descending to the depths of the ocean.

 But still, I knew without her having to explain, that she had seen some things out there.
 Things that could never be forgotten.
-She had perhaps killed, and almost been killed.
+She had perhaps killed, or narrowly avoided death herself.
 How many comrades had she lost?
 She wouldn’t say.
 She doesn’t like to talk about it, and yet it’s ripping her apart inside.

 The first week that Jemma returned she tried to act as though nothing had changed.
 She scheduled visits with all our friends, she ordered her favorite type of pizza (pineapples with black olives, yuck), and she even hinted that she wanted to be intimate “as soon as the shock wore off.”

 But on her seventh day home, as we spooned under the shadowy death of our bedroom’s black light, she told me she was pregnant.

 “You…you had a relationship with somebody while on your mission?”
 I asked.
 I was hurt by the idea, but understood we had been apart a long time.
 I just figured it was best to leave such things unsaid, if we were going to try and make it work between us.
 But it’s far tougher to hide a baby than a memory, at least for a while...